 If convicted of Penal Code 243.4 sexual battery, the penalties will always depend on the facts and circumstances of the case.

-A prosecutor's decision on how to file the sexual battery case usually rely on the facts of the case, the defendant's criminal history, and any aggravating factors, such as:
+A prosecutor's decision on how to file the sexual battery case usually relies on the facts of the case, the defendant's criminal history, and any aggravating factors, such as:

 If convicted of misdemeanor sexual battery, the punishments include: